11DE784A/11DE784A.github.io/index.markdown

 ## Fun Stuff

 I am currently reading
+_Lock In_ by John Scalzi.
+I am also listening to _The Silmarillion_ audiobook
+narrated by Andy Serkis.
+I recently finished reading
 _Orbital_ by Samantha Harvey.

-I recently finished reading
-_The Lord of the Rings_ by J. R. R. Tolkein.
+I recently watched _The Lord of the Rings: The Two Towers_.

-I recently watched Zach Cregger's _Weapons_.

 I recently started my playing _Doom_ (2016).